Un-index/WhatsappFastSpam/README.md

 npm i whatsappfastspam
 ```

-run it (note you must use double quotes for Windows, this works on both Windows and Linux (tested Kali 2021.2))
+run it (note you must use double quotes for Windows, this works on both Windows and Linux)
 ```
 node -e "require('whatsappfastspam')"
 ```